This post was originally published in my old travel blog, Erudite Traveller on 05 December 2017.

 Visiting the Imam Reza Shrine

 Due to the holidays, (also, I arrived there at 9 p.m.) the free Imam Reza complex tour for foreigners was cancelled.
-The kind ladies facilitating entrance into the complex helped me borrow a chador and ushered me inside to find my own way.
+But, possibly because it was a holiday and time for gift-giving and kindness, the nice ladies facilitating entrance into the complex helped me borrow a chador and ushered me inside to find my own way.

 I was lucky to see the famous golden domes and crystal and glass ceiling of the Imam Reza Shrine.
 But, wanting to be as non-intrusive as possible, I refrained from taking as many photos as I would have wanted to.